Revolumising Hands Treatment Melbourne

 It is often said that the face, neck and hands are the areas that reveal your age.
 We often rejuvenate or treat the face and neck and neglect the hands.
 The hands can be a ‘give-away’ to your age if not given the proper attention.

-This volume loss can be replaced with dermal fillers or collagen stimulators.
-These are often more well-known for facial rejuvenation and revolumisation.
-Like the face, the hands can also show signs of ageing through volume loss and dermal fillers can be used in a similar manner to replace volume loss here.
+This volume loss can be replaced, with several treatments commonly well-known for facial rejuvenation and revolumisation.
+Like the face, the hands can also show signs of ageing through volume loss and treatments can be used in a similar manner to replace volume loss here.
 Naturally, fat can be lost in the back of the hands with ageing, leading to problems such as;

 - wrinkly skin